connyduck/SparkButton/sparkbutton-compose/README.md

 The `SparkButton` Composable function has a few parameters to customize the spark animation:

+- `contentSize`: To adjust the size of the animation.
 - `primaryColor`/`secondaryColor`: Use these to customize the color of the sparks.
 For best results they should be colors that go well together, e.g. yellow and orange, or light and dark blue.
 - `animationSpeed`: Set to a number between 0 and 1 to slow the animation down or to over 1 to speed it up.
 Defaults to 1 which equals a 1 second animation.